ethangutk/MapQuest-Application/README.md

 </ul>
 <b>I can say pretty proudly that I love working with APIs</b>.
 I have worked with APIs in only two classes at Miami University, but they take a front-end application to an amazing new level.
 In this API that we used, mapquest provided us with some great data to work with and integrate into our web application.
 I’ll give you the rundown.
 The user can input two different addresses on a form.
 Those addresses will query two different APIs.
 One of the APIs gets a JSON object of the directions between the two addresses, and the other gets an elevation change between the directions.
 Honestly, this stuff is pretty cool.<br><br>

 Now let’s get into the specifics.
 I presented the user with a form that they could fill out.
-It has three different fields allowing the user to input a street address, city, and state.
+It has three fields allowing the user to input a street address, city, and state.
 The state is a drop-down box of all 50 states to prevent errors when calling the API.<br><br>

 ![](https://github.com/ethangutknecht/MapQuest-Application/blob/main/Images/DirectionsPage1.png?raw=true)

 <br><br>
 When you press "Get Directions,” 90% of the program’s code works in the background.
 Let's break it down.
-First, it takes the six input fields that the user decided on and turns them into an API call to MapQuest.
+First, it takes the six input fields the user decided on and turns them into an API call to MapQuest.
 An example API call <a href="http://www.mapquestapi.com/directions/v2/route?key=cAzBiEf9vHr1SlAlOlnNei9kXnYK3a48&from=Clarendon%20Blvd,Arlington,VA&to=2400+S+Glebe+Rd,+Arlington,+VA">might look something like this.</a> This is a JSON object.
-In simple terms, think of it as asking MapQuest to reach into their filing cabinet for specific information, and they give it to us as a file, a JSON file.
+In simple terms, think of it as asking MapQuest to reach into their filing cabinet for specific information, and they give it to us as a JSON file.
 Yes, unformatted looks very scary, but this holds all the data we need to put on our web page.
 This JSON object holds stuff like the street signs, are we entering a national park, how far until our next maneuver, their construction, etc. I won't get into my specific API call, but I modified it to look better on my web page, like making the maps dark grey rather than white. <br>

-Now that we have this object, we can look through and get the icon, distance, direction, map, and number for each maneuver the driver has to take to get to their destination.
+Now that we have this object, we can look through and get the icon, distance, direction, map, and number for each maneuver the driver takes to get to their destination.
 We are appending it to a table in HTML as we are doing this.
 Once finished with each maneuver, we display the total distance and time at the top of the page.<br><br>

 ![](https://github.com/ethangutknecht/MapQuest-Application/blob/main/Images/DirectionsPage3.png?raw=true)

 <br><br>
 At the bottom of the page, we display two more things.
 An overall map view between your destination and starting location is one of those things.
-This map required another API call using the same information that the user initially gave us.
+This map required another API call using the same information the user initially gave us.
 The second thing we display is an elevation chart between each maneuver.
 This chart collects all of the latitudes and longitudes of each maneuver.
 It will take the latitudes and longitudes and call the above elevation chart API.
 This API, unfortunately, has a limit on how many inputs you can test.
 You can't get an elevation chart from New York to Los Angelos due to the limits on the API itself. <br><br>

 ![](https://github.com/ethangutknecht/MapQuest-Application/blob/main/Images/DirectionsPage4.png?raw=true)
 <br><br>